taresh18/delayed-streams-modeling/README.md

 The Rust implementation provides a server that can process multiple streaming queries in parallel.
 Dependening on the amount of memory on your GPU, you may have to adjust the batch size from the config file.
-For a L40S GPU, a batch size of 64 works well.
+For a L40S GPU, a batch size of 64 works well and requests can be processed at 3x real-time speed.

-In order to run the server, install the `moshi-server` crate via the following command.
+In order to run the server, install the [moshi-server crate](https://crates.io/crates/moshi-server) via the following command.
 The server code can be found in the [kyutai-labs/moshi](https://github.com/kyutai-labs/moshi/tree/main/rust/moshi-server) repository.
 ```bash